giograno/al-folio/_posts/2017-12-17-main-module-python.markdown

 So, why do often Python scripts report that `if __name__ == ‘__main__’`?
 Well, often is because we might want to have a different execution happening if our module is called as top level script or if is imported.
 You might want to put into the `if __name__ == '__main__'` something that you need to execute only when your module is actually the starting point of your Python execution, like in the exercise that I was showing to my students.

-*Note: at that time, the students were still missing their lecture on modules 😜*!
+*Note: at that time, the students were still missing their lecture on modules* 😜!